-The Decision-Making Panel will prepare written decision, called a Notice of Outcome, applying the clear and convincing standard and sanctions and/or remedies.
+The Decision-Making Panel will prepare a written decision, called a Notice of Outcome that applies the Preponderance of Evidence standard and sanctions and/or remedies.
 The Decision-Making Panel's Notice of Outcome must include the following information:

-- Identification of the allegations constituting Title IX Sexual Harassment or Sexual Misconduct (and, if appropriate, other charges contained in the Notice of Allegations). - A description of the procedural steps taken from the receipt of the formal complaint through the determination (including notification to the parties, interviews with the parties and witnesses, site visits, methods used to gather other evidence, and hearings held). - Findings of fact supporting the determination. - Conclusions regarding the application of the policy to the facts. - A statement of, and rationale for, the result as to each allegation, including: - any disciplinary sanctions the Decision Making Panel imposes on the Respondent, and - whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant - The University's procedures and permissible bases for the Complainant and Respondent to appeal dismissal of the complaint or the Decision Making Panel's determination.
+- A description of the alleged sex-based harassment - Identification of the allegations from the Sexual Harassment or Sexual Misconduct Policy (and, if appropriate, other charges contained in the Notice of Allegations). - Findings of fact supporting the determination. - Conclusions regarding the application of the policy to the facts. - A determination whether sex-based harassment occurred A statement of, and rationale for, the result as to each allegation, including: - any disciplinary sanctions the Decision-Making Panel imposes on the Respondent, and

+- whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant - The University's procedures and permissible bases for the Complainant and Respondent to appeal dismissal of the complaint or the Decision-Making Panel's determination.